postandcourier/infant-mortality/one-main-text.md

 That’s why Hart Smith, McLeod’s vice president of Medical and Women and Children’s Services, said the hospital needs to reach out more to head off infant mortality.
 “We have to move more to taking care of people outside the hospital. ...
 By the time you land here, it’s too late.”

 Many pregnant women rarely see a doctor, except when they show up at the emergency room to give birth.
-Statewide birth certificate data shows nearly 600 pregnant women in South Carolina, and 26 in Florence County alone, received no prenatal care at all in 2013 before they gave birth.
+Statewide birth certificate data for 2013 shows nearly 600 pregnant women in South Carolina, and 26 in Florence County alone, received no prenatal care before they gave birth.

 That’s why McLeod recently began a program to send nurses to meet regularly with low-income, first-time mothers-to-be.